orb1t/Vortex/README.md

 # Vortex

-An implementation of the FHP model (with 6 velocity degrees of freedom), based on cellular automatons, for the simulation of a 2D fluid.
-This model can solve the Navier-Stokes equation for an incompressible flow.
+An implementation of the _FHP model_ (with 6 velocity degrees of freedom), based on _cellular automatons_, for the simulation of a 2D fluid.
+This model can solve the _Navier-Stokes equation_ for an incompressible flow.

 ## Build